Super-Chern-Simons spectra from Exceptional Field Theory: Introduction

 In this paper, I will compute the complete supersymmetric KK spectrum about the supersymmetric AdS$_4$ solutions of $D=11$ \cite{Cremmer:1978km} and massive type IIA supergravity \cite{Romans:1985tz} that uplift from $D=4$ $\cN=8$ supergravity with specific gaugings.
 More concretely, I will focus on the $D=11$ $\cN=2$ AdS$_4$ solution found by Corrado, Pilch and Warner (CPW) \cite{Corrado:2001nv}.
-For this solution, the OSp$(4|2)$ supermultiplet structure of the spectrum was elucidated in \cite{Klebanov:2008vq}, and the graviton spectrum was computed in \cite{Klebanov:2009kp} using specific methods for spin-2 (see \cite{Bachas:2011xa}).
-Per the arguments above, all that remains to determine the complete supersymmetric spectrum is the calculation of the spectrum of KK vectors.
-This is done in section \ref{sec:N=2Spectrum11D}.
+For this solution, the OSp$(4|2)$ supermultiplet structure of the spectrum was elucidated in \cite{Klebanov:2008vq}, the graviton spectrum was computed in \cite{Klebanov:2009kp} using specific methods for spin-2 (see \cite{Bachas:2011xa}), and the complete spectrum has been recently given in \cite{Malek:2020yue}.
+In section \ref{sec:N=2Spectrum11D}, I compute the spectrum of vectors and allocate them in supermultiplets, finding agreement with \cite{Malek:2020yue}.
 I will also characterise the complete supersymmetric KK spectrum about two specific AdS$_4$ solutions of massive IIA supergravity with $\cN=2$ \cite{Guarino:2015jca} and $\cN=3$ \cite{Pang:2015vna,DeLuca:2018buk} supersymmetry.
 The graviton spectra for these solutions was respectively computed in \cite{Pang:2017omp} and \cite{Pang:2015rwd}.
 By the previous arguments, all that is left to determine the complete supersymmetric KK spectra is an analysis of their OSp$(4|2)$ or OSp$(4|3)$ supermultiplet structure and the calculation of the KK vector spectra.
 These items are addressed in section \ref{sec:SpectraIIA}.
 Section \ref{sec:Discussion} concludes, and some appendices contain useful supplementary material.

-\textbf{Note added.} Some of the main results of this paper were presented in a Princeton HET seminar on September 25, 2020.
-When this work was prepared for submission, the paper \cite{Malek:2020yue} appeared, where a vector mass matrix from ExFT is also worked out following their \cite{Malek:2019eaz}, and the complete spectrum about the CPW solution is also computed.
-These results overlap with sections \ref{sec:KKVecMassMat} and \ref{sec:N=2Spectrum11D} below.